-- ACE I/D: Recent studies show that the ACE Insertion/Deletion has shown not to impact SARS-CoV[ref] Initial studies, though, showed a possible correlation at the population level.
+- ACE I/D: Recent studies show that the ACE Insertion/Deletion has been shown not to impact SARS-CoV.[ref]
+Initial studies, though, showed a possible correlation at the population level.
 Keep in mind that each country defined cases differently and used different testing methods, so it is possible that the correlation is not meaningful.[ref][ref]
 (Read more about ACE I/D and check your genes)

 - HFE, VDR: One study ruled out the HFE mutations that cause hemochromatosis as well as the vitamin D related variants.[ref]

-- ACE2 and TMPRSS2: Many studies theorize that the ACE2 genetic variants should impact COVID-19, but none have clearly shown a statistical link so far in cases.
+- ACE2 and TMPRSS2: Many studies theorize that the ACE2 genetic variants should impact COVID-19, but none have clearly shown a big statistical link so far in cases.
 Some genetic testing companies initially jumped to a conclusion that variants linked to increased ACE2 or TMPRSS2 would cause severe COVID-19, but the research doesn’t show this.
 In fact, for ACE2, the research seems to show the opposite, with ACE2 playing an anti-inflammatory role.[ref][ref][ref][ref]

 - Alternatively, it could be that tissue-specific ACE2 levels are important.
 Some research points to increased ACE2 in the lung tissue of elderly patients with severe COVID-19.[pre-print] ACE2 levels are likely important in COVID-19, but there are many additional lifestyle factors that change ACE2 levels other than genetic variants.